Share this article

 8 organs in your body you can live without!

-By: Admin 10 months ago Medical articles
+By: Admin 1 year ago Medical articles

 In many action movies, we have seen how the hero gets stabbed with a knife, shot in the abdomen, or experiences an accident that causes the loss of one of their limbs, yet they miraculously survive!
 This may seem somewhat fantastical, but in reality, it can be logical because the hero is human, and humans can live without 8 organs out of a total of 78 vital organs and tissues in their body.